walterdejong/synctool/doc/chapter3.md

 or copy a file to these three nodes:

     # dcp -n node1,node2,node3 -d /tmp patchfile-1.0.tar.gz

-You may also wish to pull a file from a node into the repository.
-You can do this from the masternode like this:

-    # synctool -n node1 --upload /path/to/file

-It may be desirable to give the file a different group extension than the default proposed by synctool:

-    # synctool -n node1 --upload /path/to/file --suffix=somegroup

 After rebooting a cluster, use `dsh-ping` to see if the nodes respond to ping yet.
 You may also do this on a group of nodes: